Code of Business Conduct and Ethics

 Every LGI employee, officer and director has the responsibility to obey the law and act ethically.
 To that end, this Code of Business Conduct and Ethics is a guide that is intended to sensitize employees, officers and directors to significant legal and ethical issues that arise frequently and to the mechanisms available to report illegal or unethical conduct.
 It is not, however, a comprehensive document that addresses every legal or ethical issue that an employee, officer or director may confront, nor is it a summary of all laws and policies that apply to LGI's business.
 Ultimately, no code of business conduct and ethics can replace the thoughtful behavior of an ethical employee, officer or director.

 If you have any questions about this Code of Business Conduct and Ethics or are concerned about conduct you believe violates this Code of Business Conduct and Ethics, LGI's policies or applicable laws, rules or regulations, you should consult with LGI's compliance officer.
-LGI’s Chief Administrative Officer shall serve as the compliance officer for the purposes of this Code of Business Conduct and Ethics, and in his/her absence, LGI’s Chief Executive Officer or another employee designated by LGI’s Chief Administrative Officer shall serve as the compliance officer for the purposes of this Code of Business Conduct and Ethics (the "Compliance Officer").
+LGI’s General Counsel shall serve as the compliance officer for the purposes of this Code of Business Conduct and Ethics, and in his/her absence, LGI’s Chief Executive Officer or another employee designated by LGI’s General Counsel shall serve as the compliance officer for the purposes of this Code of Business Conduct and Ethics (the "Compliance Officer").
 No one has the authority to make exceptions to these policies, other than our Board of Directors or a committee of our Board of Directors.

 Employees, officers and directors must comply fully with all applicable laws, rules and regulations that govern LGI's business conduct, including, without limitation, antitrust laws, employee health and safety laws, environmental laws and insider trading laws.